isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **a.
 Responsible Data Usage**

 1\.
 Responsible data usage ensures that data is used in a fair and transparent manner without compromising data integrity and seeks to protect individual privacy and control of personal data.
-It is also key to preventing risk of discrimination or injustice, or inaccurate research outcomes stemming from bias in AI algorithms and the data used to train the algorithms.
+It is also key to reducing the risk of discrimination or injustice, or inaccurate research outcomes stemming from bias in AI algorithms and the data used to train the algorithms.

 **Ethical Considerations:**

 i.
 How should human biomedical research data be managed and used responsibly to avoid the risk of discrimination arising from participation or biases in biomedical research?

 ii.
-How should researchers or developers ensure that data fed into the algorithm is not biased or result in bias-driven outcomes when developing AI algorithms?
+How should researchers or developers ensure that data fed into the algorithm is not biased and will not result in bias-driven outcomes when developing AI algorithms?

 iii.
 What is the ethical significance of ‘social licence’ in ensuring responsible big data and AI use in biomedical research?

 **b.
 Data Ownership, Custodianship, and Stewardship**

 2\.
 Data ownership may be referred to as legal rights or the exclusive personal or proprietary rights conferred by law, to have complete control and autonomy over data elements.
 While data owners have responsibilities to ensure data security and accessibility, data custodianship is an assignment of responsibility by the data owner to the custodian to manage the use and access to the data through safe keeping of data (i.e., safe custody and storage).
-Data stewardship complements data custodianship and is concerned with the safe management of the data resource as a whole and involves the coordination with multiple parties.
-It may also include the development and implementation of policies for managing and sharing data with responsible third parties for use in the interests of biomedical research, as well as the training and educating of stakeholders about the importance of responsible data management.
+Data stewardship complements data custodianship and is concerned with the safe management of the data resource as a whole and often involves coordination with multiple parties.
+It may also include the development and implementation of policies for managing and sharing data with responsible third parties in the interests of biomedical research, as well as the training and educating of stakeholders about the importance of responsible data management.

 **Ethical Considerations:**